andywar65/accounting/README.md

 # accounting
-A Django app for simple accountin operations
+A Django app for simple accounting operations